 The MemoryC Guide to Memory

 Setting up a new processor is as easy as popping it in the socket and pressing the power button, but memory is a very different beast.
 To get the best out of it you will need to venture into the BIOS of your motherboard and manually set a variety of parameters to their optimal values.
-By following our in-depth guide, you should be able to correctly set up your memory, tweak it to the best settings and maximise the performance benefits of your new purchase.
+By following our in-depth guide on how to install computer RAM memory, you should be able to correctly set up your memory, tweak it to the best settings and maximise the performance benefits of your new purchase.

 Many people find choosing the right kind of memory for their PC tricky because of the confusing mix of nomenclature.
 Two different standards are widely used; the first of which refers to the speed at which the module runs, and the second the peak bandwidth it is capable of delivering under perfect conditions.
 Back in the days of single data rate (SDR) DIMMs, all modules were simply named after their speed, so PC-100 ran at 100MHz, PC-133 at 133MHz and so on.
 In the early Pentium 4 era however, Intel started using a different kind of memory module – RD-RAM - which worked in a rather different way and ran at a much higher frequency.
 This new kind of memory didn’t provide the vast performance increase suggested by its clock speed however, so when DDR was released as a competing standard, its backers didn’t want it to lose out just because it had a smaller number on the box.
 For this reason, DDR was named after its peak bandwidth rather than its speed.
 This trend has continued throughout the evolution of the product, so with each new release we have even more nomenclature to get our heads around!